Here's a description of the book from Simon & Schuster:

 Jenna Morgan is trying to grieve her husband's death like a proper widow, but the truth is, she never really loved Zach.
 His death feels more like a relief to her.
 But that relief is short-lived when she loses her home and the financial support of her in-laws.
 Now the secrets of her past threaten to destroy her future.
 Can the two forget the painful past and discover new reasons to live and love?"

-*With thanks to the publisher and Glass Road PR for providing me with a copy of the book in exchange for my honest opinion.
-My apologies for the delay in finishing the book and posting my review!*
+*With thanks to the publisher and Glass Road PR for providing me with a copy of the book in exchange for my honest opinion.*